Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Extract text content from a URL' and then enumerates supported types (web pages, YouTube, PDF, DOCX, PPTX).
-The title also lists these formats, making the purpose distinct from siblings like search_and_scrape.
+The description clearly states the tool extracts text content from URLs and lists supported types (web pages, YouTube, PDF, DOCX, PPTX).
+It distinguishes from siblings like search_and_scrape by focusing on single URL extraction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.